Swimm-Demo/cics-banking-sample-application-cbsa-IBM-Demo-GPT/.swm/fetching-customer-accounts-program-inqacccu.c1txv.sw.md

 ## <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="233:1:5" line-data="       READ-ACCOUNT-DB2 SECTION." repo-id="Z2l0aHViJTNBJTNBY2ljcy1iYW5raW5nLXNhbXBsZS1hcHBsaWNhdGlvbi1jYnNhLUlCTS1EZW1vJTNBJTNBU3dpbW0tRGVtbw==" repo-name="cics-banking-sample-application-cbsa">`READ-ACCOUNT-DB2`</SwmToken>

-This section is responsible for retrieving accounts from the account datastore using the customer number and sort code from the COMMAREA.
+This section is responsible for retrieving accounts from the account datastore using the customer number and sort code from the <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="224:15:15" line-data="      * Return the ACCOUNT data to the COMMAREA" repo-id="Z2l0aHViJTNBJTNBY2ljcy1iYW5raW5nLXNhbXBsZS1hcHBsaWNhdGlvbi1jYnNhLUlCTS1EZW1vJTNBJTNBU3dpbW0tRGVtbw==" repo-name="cics-banking-sample-application-cbsa-IBM-Demo">`COMMAREA`</SwmToken>.

 It checks if the cursor open failed.
 If so, the code performs error handling by performing a synpoint rollback and linking to an abend handler program.

 After the cursor is opened, the code retrieves each of the accounts associated with the customer by calling <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="454:1:3" line-data="       FETCH-DATA SECTION." repo-id="Z2l0aHViJTNBJTNBY2ljcy1iYW5raW5nLXNhbXBsZS1hcHBsaWNhdGlvbi1jYnNhLUlCTS1EZW1vJTNBJTNBU3dpbW0tRGVtbw==" repo-name="cics-banking-sample-application-cbsa-IBM-Demo">`FETCH-DATA`</SwmToken>.&nbsp;

 After retrieving the data, the code closes the cursor.
-If there is an error when closing the cursor, the code performs error handling by performing a synpoint rollback and linking to an abend handler program.
+If there is an error when closing the cursor, the code performs error handling again - by performing a synpoint rollback and linking to an abend handler program.

-Finally, the code moves a value of 'Y' to the <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="448:9:11" line-data="           MOVE &#39;Y&#39; TO COMM-SUCCESS." repo-id="Z2l0aHViJTNBJTNBY2ljcy1iYW5raW5nLXNhbXBsZS1hcHBsaWNhdGlvbi1jYnNhLUlCTS1EZW1vJTNBJTNBU3dpbW0tRGVtbw==" repo-name="cics-banking-sample-application-cbsa-IBM-Demo">`COMM-SUCCESS`</SwmToken> field, indicating a successful communication with the database.
+Finally, the code moves a value of <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="448:4:4" line-data="           MOVE &#39;Y&#39; TO COMM-SUCCESS." repo-id="Z2l0aHViJTNBJTNBY2ljcy1iYW5raW5nLXNhbXBsZS1hcHBsaWNhdGlvbi1jYnNhLUlCTS1EZW1vJTNBJTNBU3dpbW0tRGVtbw==" repo-name="cics-banking-sample-application-cbsa-IBM-Demo">`Y`</SwmToken> to the <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="448:9:11" line-data="           MOVE &#39;Y&#39; TO COMM-SUCCESS." repo-id="Z2l0aHViJTNBJTNBY2ljcy1iYW5raW5nLXNhbXBsZS1hcHBsaWNhdGlvbi1jYnNhLUlCTS1EZW1vJTNBJTNBU3dpbW0tRGVtbw==" repo-name="cics-banking-sample-application-cbsa-IBM-Demo">`COMM-SUCCESS`</SwmToken> field, indicating a successful communication with the database.

 ```cobol
        READ-ACCOUNT-DB2 SECTION.